Biodiversity

 The ENEOS Negishi Refinery is one of Japan’s largest oil refineries, with an area of 2.2 million square meters and a circumference of around 12 kilometers.
 The area in which it is located has a network of ecosystems with a diverse array of organisms inhabiting an expansive greenbelt that includes Sankei-en and Negishi Forest Park.
 The Negishi Refinery carries out activities for the conservation of biodiversity utilizing the greenbelt (approximately 60,000 square meters), a hub for the area’s ecosystem network, at the center of the premises.

-Ecosystem surveys were begun in fiscal 2013, and in surveys to date, the presence of over 150 types of living organisms has been confirmed.
+Ecosystem surveys were begun in fiscal 2013, and in surveys to date, the presence of over 150 types of living organisms has been confirmed in the greenbelt and surrounding areas.
+Additionally, we regularly hold interactive events and use goat grazing to weed the greenbelt areas.
+While expanding these initiatives, we will continue promoting the utilization and maintenance of these areas.

 The Negishi Refinery was granted certification by ABINC1 in February 2020.
-The refinery was certified as a Nationally Certified Sustainably Managed Natural Site in October 2023 and registered as an Other Effective area-based Conservation Measures (OECM2) site in August 2024.
+The refinery was also certified by the Ministry of the Environment as a Nationally Certified Sustainably Managed Natural Site in October 2023 and registered as an Other Effective area-based Conservation Measures (OECM2) site in August 2024.

 - 1ABINC certification is awarded on the basis of the JBIB Guidelines for Sustainable Business Sites and the JBIB Land Use Scorecard developed by the Japan Business Initiative for Biodiversity (JBIB).